Creating Engagement to Capture First-party Data

 Personalizing Outreach Based On Engagement Data

 Polling can provide powerful insights into the stage of a buyer’s journey or even a prospect’s level of maturity.
-For example, asking the audience how they compare to an industry-published data point is a great technique to gather insight.
+For example, asking the audience how they compare to an industry-published first party data capture point is a great technique to gather insight.

 So, out of this example poll, we have three cohorts of respondents we can treat differently from a sales and marketing perspective.
 For example: